 These types of issues are usually outside the scope of self-treatment and need professional intervention.

-When Is It Okay To Feel Angry?
+When Is It Okay To Feel Rage?

 There can also be instances when experiencing anger isn’t considered a bad thing.
 Instead, being angry can help people share their concerns.
 It can also stop others from walking all over you and give you back some of that lost control.
 Sometimes, it might even act as a motivator and nudge people to do something positive.